RoadieHQ/marketing-site/content/docs/getting-started/scaffolding-components/index.md

 ![task-activity.png](./task-activity.png)

-## What Next?
+## Next steps

 You can see the full list of Scaffolder Tasks that we support at Roadie by visiting `https://<tenant-name>.roadie.so/templates/actions`

-You can find detailed docs on writing scaffolder templates [here](/docs/details/scaffolder/).
+You can find detailed docs on writing Scaffolder templates [here](/docs/details/scaffolder/).